 The right muzzle device — whether it’s a flash hider, compensator or muzzle brake — is an often-overlooked feature when shopping for an AR.
 But it shouldn’t be, as each enhances the rifle in its own way.
 Understanding and selecting the right option for your black gun can go a long way in making a more effective firearm.

-Flash hiders or flash suppressors reduce the muzzle flash caused by still-burning powder exiting the barrel behind the bullet.
+A flash suppressor or flash hider reduce the muzzle flash caused by still-burning powder exiting the barrel behind the bullet.
 Some powders have flash retardants in them, so a smaller signature will be seen.
 Others are naturally bright, and using ammo with these powders will create quite the bloom when fired.
 Furthermore, rifles with muzzle brakes attached tend to flash brightly, but in a more directional manner.

 The result when fired was a small orange flash about the size of the average Clementine orange.
 Then I fired with the Phantom and I was duly impressed.
 There was no flash visible to me or the observers (my extended family), but there was a single spark that traveled a few feet from the muzzle before extinguishing.
 A. Spark.